 With the current times forcing businesses to take their operations online, 2020 presented a target-rich environment for threat actors looking for an easy score.
 Due to the evolving threat landscape we noticed in 2020, below are some of the most defining moments from a cybersecurity perspective:

 The abrupt nature of digital transformation in 2020 gave room for both challenges and opportunities in the cybersecurity realm.
 The large-scale adoption and retrofitting of basic technologies to meet workplace demands was a crucial factor that kickstarted the unprecedented evolution of the cyber threat landscape of 2020.

 Most organizations had to carry out their responsibilities without a physical presence, as such threat actors leveraged the teleworking or remote working environment to deploy attacks that could have otherwise been detected and prevented.

 The cyber threat landscape dramatically evolved in 2020 for two primary reasons.
 The first reason is historically unique; a global pandemic caused an abrupt digital transformation which forced business and IT leaders to make critical decisions on the move.
 Meanwhile, the second reason is the increasing capability of cyber adversaries, which unfortunately amplified the impacts of the global pandemic within the IT and Cybersecurity industry.

-5 Factors that Impacted the 2020 Threat Landscape
+5 Factors that Impacted the 2020 Cybersecurity Threat Landscape

-Below are 5 factors that significantly impacted the cyber threat landscape, causing transformational cybersecurity solutions for emerging risks throughout 2020:
+Below are 5 factors that significantly impacted the cybersecurity threat landscape, causing transformational cybersecurity solutions for emerging risks throughout 2020: